 Atal Tinkering Labs (ATLs):- Download PDF Here

-Atal Tinkering Labs are workspaces children can realise their ideas through hands-on do-it-yourself mode and also acquire innovation skills.
+Atal Tinkering Labs are workspaces where children can realize their ideas through hands-on do-it-yourself mode and also acquire innovation skills.
 They are set up in schools all over India by the Atal Innovation Mission.

-Atal Innovation Mission (AIM) is the Indian Government’s flagship programme to foster a culture of entrepreneurship and innovation.
-Under it, there are the following:
+Atal Innovation Mission (AIM) is the Indian Government’s flagship program to foster a culture of entrepreneurship and innovation.
+The components of Atal Innovation Mission are given below:

 - Atal Tinkering Labs